waimea-hwstringer/200assessment/Development.md

 ### 23/05/2024

-Today I continued to work on the loose diagrams.example pages with figma.
+Today I continued to work on the loose diagram example pages with figma.
 This time the screen proportions and resolution are consistent with that of an iPhone 13/14.
 I will show these to my client on Saturday to see whether or not they are going to work for her, and what I should tweak.

 ![Alt text](images/figma2.png)